 Injeongjeon Hall (인정전): The Venue for Royal Ceremonies

 Injeongjeon Hall, located at the center of the palace, had been used as a reception room for foreign diplomats and was also the place where the King's coronation was carried out.
-Looking inside this prestigious room, visitors will be able to see the King's throne and folding screen behind, called Ilwoloakdo, which is embroidered with the sun, moon, and five mountain peaks.
-Looking around this historic building, one can see Seoul's modern cityscape looming in the background.
+Inside this prestigious room, visitors will be able to see the King's throne and folding screen behind, called Ilwoloakdo byeongpung*, which is embroidered with the sun, moon, and five mountain peaks.
+Around this historic building, one can see Seoul's modern cityscape looming in the background.

 Buyongji (부용지): The Majestic Royal Backyard

 Buyongji is the most beautiful and tranquil area inside Changdeokgung Palace and is one of the finest examples of landscapes designed during the Joseon era.
 The kings would take leisure walks around the small pond located in the backyard of the palace called Buyongji.
 The striking building jutting out over the pond is the Buyongjeong Pavilion.
 The area is surrounded by trees that are hundreds of years old.
 Next to the pond is Yeonghwadang, the venue for gwageo exams (the highest-level state examination to recruit ranking officials) during the Joseon Dynasty.

 Yeongyeongdang (연경당): A Stage Fit for a King